johndunstan/nucampsite/README.md

 # Nucamp Practice Website

-This is a practice site for Nucamp.
-It utilizes html, css (leveraing bootstrap).
+This is a practice site for Nucamp follow the class lessons.
+It utilizes html and css (leveraging bootstrap).

 ## Setup